jmandrake/domaingen/README.md

 Generate domain names from a list of keywords.
 Checks domain availability using the Namecheap API.
-Can use a thesaurus to search for alternative keywords and domains.
+You can also use a thesaurus to search for alternative keywords and domains.

 ## Setup